Early voting in Virginia continues to surge despite worries over coronavirus, mail-in ballots

 For that reason, Democrats are touting the surge in early voting as proof of enthusiasm for Biden, as well as for Democrats in several congressional races.

-“Thanks to Democratic leadership and the game-changing voting rights laws we passed earlier this year, Virginia has led the nation in early votes cast,” said Virginia Democratic Party chairwoman Susan Swecker.
+“Thanks to Democratic leadership and the game-changing voting rights laws we passed earlier this year, Virginia has led the nation in early votes cast,” said Virginia Democratic Party Chairwoman Susan Swecker.
 She called a the surge a sign that Virginians are “fed up” with Trump.

-But state GOP chairman Rich Anderson said coronavirus fears, not Democratic zeal, are likely driving early voting.
+But state GOP Chairman Rich Anderson said coronavirus fears, not Democratic zeal, are probably driving early voting.
 He expressed confidence that Republicans will turn out for Trump in force on Election Day, calling GOP enthusiasm “stratospheric.”

 “Early voting this year is elevated to unprecedented proportions, likely driven by COVID-19,” Anderson said in a written statement.
 “We expect that a higher proportion of Republicans will vote on November 3.”